jbox-web/redmine_jenkins/README.md

 This plugin allows straightforward management of Jenkins projects within Redmine.

-You can follow announcements [here](https://github.com/jbox-web/redmine_jenkins/wiki/Announcements) or take a look at the [roadmap](https://github.com/jbox-web/redmine_jenkins/wiki/Roadmap).

 ## Installation

 Read the documentation and more in the [Wiki](https://github.com/jbox-web/redmine_jenkins/wiki).